biranjanemids/Ai-apps/README.md

 # Ai-apps — Windows LTSC remote management agent + server

-A WMS / Wyse-Device-Agent-class system for managing Windows IoT Enterprise LTSC thin clients from a central server.
+A devicemanagment system for managing Windows IoT Enterprise LTSC thin clients from a central server.
 See the full low-level design in [`docs/windows-ltsc-agent-design.md`](docs/windows-ltsc-agent-design.md).